-At March 31, 2015, our unsecured debt consisted of \$13.3 billion of senior unsecured notes of the Operating Partnership, net of discounts, \$1.0 billion outstanding under the Credit Facility, \$240.0 million outstanding under an unsecured term loan, and \$471.3 million outstanding under the Commercial Paper program.
+At March 31, 2015, our unsecured debt consisted of \$13.3 billion of senior unsecured notes, net of discounts, \$1.0 billion outstanding under the Credit Facility, \$240.0 million outstanding under an unsecured term loan, and \$471.3 million outstanding under the Commercial Paper program.
 The March 31, 2015 balance on the Credit Facility included \$753.8 million (U.S. dollar equivalent) of Euro-denominated borrowings and \$185.5 million (U.S. dollar equivalent) of Yen-denominated borrowings.
-At March 31, 2015 the outstanding amount under the Commercial Paper program was \$471.3 million, of which \$186.3 million was related to U.S. dollar equivalent of Euro-denominated notes.
-Foreign currency denominated borrowings under both the Credit Facility and Commercial Paper program are designated as net investment hedges of a portion of our international investments.
+At March 31, 2015 the outstanding amount under the Commercial Paper program was \$471.3 million, of which \$186.3 million was related to U.S. dollar equivalent of Euro-denominated borrowings under both the Credit Facility and Commercial Paper program are designated as net investment hedges of a portion of our international investments.